Your guide to South Africa payroll

 1) Payroll cycle

 Most employers operate on a monthly payroll cycle, with payments made on the last working day of the month.
-Some may pay biweekly, depending on internal policy.
 Employers must calculate gross pay, apply deductions, and pay net wages on time.

 2) 13th-month salary payments